H&M GROUP PRIVACY NOTICE

 Who has access to your data?

 Your personal data is available and accessible only by those who need the data to accomplish the intended processing purpose.
-To the extent necessary, your personal data may be shared between the companies and brands of the within the H&M Group, with suppliers and sub-contractors (processors and sub-processors) carrying out certain tasks on H&M’s behalf and with independent third-parties, including, but not limited to, using personal information you share with us or that we indirectly collect to verify your identity and for fraud prevention purposes.
+To the extent necessary, your personal data may be shared between the companies and brands of the within the H&M Group, with suppliers and sub-contractors (processors and sub-processors) carrying out certain tasks on H&M’s behalf and with independent third-parties.

 In addition, we may also disclose personal data to third parties, if we have reason to believe that using or disclosing such information is necessary or advisable to: (i) conduct investigations of possible breaches of law; (ii) identify, contact, or bring legal action against someone who may be violating an agreement they have with us; (iii) investigate security breaches or cooperate with government authorities pursuant to a legal matter; or (iv) to protect our rights, safety or property, including the prevention of fraud.